 Reviews: 47 Rating: 4/5

-Only boasting a two year guarantee, the Signature foot spa is a simple product but shouldn’t be overlooked as it still has an average 3.5 rating.
+Only boasting a two year guarantee, the Sensio foot spa is a simple product but shouldn’t be overlooked as it still has an average 4.5 rating with over 430 positive reviews.
 It doesn’t boast a host of features but if your looking for a simple more cost effective machine then this is a good choice.

-The Babyliss is another mid range foot spa from the well known beauty brand Babyliss.
-It is an easy to use machine with the quality you’d be used to expecting from Babyliss.
+The Shiatsu is another top of the range range foot spa from the well known brand Shiatsu.
+It is an easy to use machine with the quality and features you’d be used to expecting from Shiatsu.
+The unique feature this foot spa has is an air compression heating setting.
 Whilst it is claimed to be a professional spa, the machine does weigh in at 2.4kg making it one of the heavier.
+Complete with a handy remote control.

 Making a DIY foot spa